Ryanprw/Medical-management-bloc/README.md

 # Flutter Medical State Management Bloc

-This is my exploration result project using state management block
+This is my exploration result project using state management bloc

 Star⭐ the repo if you like what you see😉.